abhisha1991/DNN/README.md

 ## Credits
 A big thank you to Coursera/Deeplearning.ai for putting a set of 5 courses together for enhancing my knowledge on deep learning.
 I am a big fan of Andrew Ng's simplistic teaching style and I can honestly say, he's shaped a lot of my understanding of these topics!
 Note - Some of the util code in the above code is provided by them.
+All images above are from their tutorials.